A Deep Dive into Aerospace Adhesives: Comparing Epoxy, Cyanoacrylate, Polyurethane and Silicone

 Polyurethane Adhesives

 Polyurethane gets its name from its definition: a class of organic chemical polymers joined by urethane links.
 Polyurethane adhesives offer a combination of flexibility and strength, making them suitable for a range of aerospace applications.
+They're often used where vibration, movement or thermal expansion is expected.

 Advantages of Polyurethane Adhesives